SiliconLabsSoftware/docs-matter/sld405-matter-fundamentals-security/index.md

 ## Principles

 The following are the guiding principles for the Matter security design:

-1. **No anonymous joining** - Always requires “proof of ownership” (that is, a device-specific passcode)
+1. **No anonymous joining**: Always requires “proof of ownership” (that is, a device-specific passcode).
-2. **Device Attestation** - Every device has unique identity that is authenticated by the manufacturer and verified through the CSA as a certified device
+2. **Device Attestation**: Every device has unique identity that is authenticated by the manufacturer and verified through the CSA as a certified device.
-3. **Operational Credentials** - When commissioned onto a Matter network every device is given unique operational credentials after verifying their manufacturer credentials
+3. **Operational Credentials**: When commissioned onto a Matter network, every device is given unique operational credentials after verifying their manufacturer credentials.
-4. **Network Credentials** - Wi-Fi network key or Thread Master Key are not given until device’s certificate is verified and authenticated properly
+4. **Network Credentials**: The Wi-Fi network key or Thread Master key are not given until the device’s certificate is verified and authenticated properly.
-5. **Open standard** - The open-source software is open to third parties vetting the claims by examining the standard and auditing the source code
+5. **Open standard**: The open-source software is open to third parties vetting the claims by examining the standard and auditing the source code.

 ## Security Tenants Promoted by the Connectivity Standards Alliance (CSA)